George-Bebawy/Plant-Disease-Detection-and-Diagnosis-System/README.md

 Training the model involved several critical steps to ensure high accuracy and reliability in predictions:

 1. **Dataset Preparation**: The dataset was divided into training, validation, and testing sets to evaluate the model's performance during and after training.
-2. **Data Augmentation**: Techniques such as rotation, flipping, and scaling were applied to the training images to artificially expand the dataset.
+2. **Data Augmentation**: Techniques such as rotation, flipping, and scaling were applied to the training images to expand the dataset artificially.
 This helps the model generalize better by learning from varied representations of the same class.
 3. **Hyperparameter Tuning**: Various hyperparameters, such as learning rate, batch size, and the number of epochs, were optimized to achieve the best results.
 This process often involves experimentation and evaluation of different combinations.
-4. **Model Evaluation**: The model's performance was assessed using metrics such as accuracy, precision, recall, and F1-score.
+4. **Model Evaluation**: The model's performance was assessed using accuracy, precision, recall, and F1-score metrics.
 Confusion matrices were also generated to visualize performance across different classes.
 5. **Continual Learning**: The model is designed to be retrained with new data periodically to enhance its performance and accuracy as more plant disease images become available.

 ---